clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

 {% endhighlight %}

 In the above example `app.map` and `app.gui` live in two separate JavaScript files and contain the code for the map and user interface respectively.
-This is helpful when we are creating a more complex app and don't want to end up with a single, insanely long Javascript file.
+This is helpful when we are creating a more complex app and don't want to end up with a single, insanely long JavaScript file.
 Instead we split our code into separate **modules**, with each module living in a separate file.
 The sub-module method works fairly well but I found that I wanted to try **loose augmentation** for my most recent project, [Landscapes of Profit](https://github.com/nyc-reic/interactive/).
 Here's an example of using loose augmentation:

 {% highlight javascript %}